Platforma-reform Latest: The European Union Has Approved the Controversial Reform of Copyright on the Internet

 Radio-Canada with The Verge, Politico, and The Times of India

 First, the Bill had been rejected by Parliament last July, before be amended for a second vote.
-The initial rejection was largely attributed to articles 11 and 13, that divided members of Parliament and civil society.
+The initial rejection was largely attributed to articles 11 and 13, that divided members of Parliament and civil society and goes against the very definition of reform.

 Article 11, known as the ‘tax links,’ would force all platforms that present excerpts of journalistic content to compensate the authors.
 In other words, sites like Facebook or Google, that presents an overview of the newspaper articles when someone shares, should pay the media to do so.
 Only small sites or individuals who purchased a license may use the content of a media group without consequence.